-There is no specific treatment or antidote for ricin poisoning [47].
-Supportive treatment, including pulmonary care and fluid replacement, is required.
-A single dose of charcoal may be considered for patients who are not vomiting, although the efficacy is unknown [8].
-Patients who have been exposed to aerosolized ricin may require oxygen, bronchodilators, endotracheal intubation, and supplemental positive end-expiratory pressure [8].
-Some patients may require long-term hemodialysis or, in severe cases, renal transplant [98].
-Close scrutiny of all affected patients must be continued for several days [47].
+There is no specific treatment or antidote for ricin poisoning [55].
+Supportive treatment, including pulmonary care and fluid replacement, is required [115].
+A single dose of charcoal may be considered for patients who are not vomiting, although the efficacy is unknown [115].
+Patients who have been exposed to aerosolized ricin may require oxygen, bronchodilators, endotracheal intubation, and supplemental positive end-expiratory pressure [115].
+Some patients may require long-term hemodialysis or, in severe cases, renal transplant [116].
+Close scrutiny of all affected patients must be continued for several days [55; 115].

 In 2004, the FDA approved the University of Texas Southwestern Medical Center to begin safety trials in humans of an experimental ricin vaccine.
-The vaccine, RiVax, is a genetically engineered protein that has been found safe and capable of eliciting ricin-neutralizing antibodies in first-phase human trials [98].
+The vaccine, RiVax, is a genetically engineered protein that has been found safe and capable of eliciting ricin-neutralizing antibodies in first-phase human trials [116].
 In January 2011, the FDA granted orphan drug status to RiVax.
 A nasal formulation of RiVax is also in development.
-In addition, scientists at the U.S. Army Medical Research Institute have created a vaccine, RTA 1-33/44-198 (now known as RTEc), that has shown promise in animal studies [98; 99].
-A 2013 study found that RiVax and RTEc were similarly effective in eliciting an immune response [100].
-In 2016, Soligenix, Inc., received funding from the National Institute of Allergy and Infectious Diseases to advance development of a heat-stable ricin vaccine [101].
-Clinical trials are ongoing, but as of 2017, no ricin vaccine is available.
+In addition, scientists at the U.S. Army Medical Research Institute have created a vaccine, RTA 1-33/44-198 (now known as RTEc), that has shown promise in animal studies [116; 117].
+A 2013 study found that RiVax and RTEc were similarly effective in eliciting an immune response [118].
+In 2016, Soligenix, Inc., received funding from the National Institute of Allergy and Infectious Diseases to advance development of a heat-stable ricin vaccine [119].
+In 2022, Soligenix announced publication of preclinical immunogenicity challenge studies for RiVax demonstrating statistically significant correlates of protection predicting survival after lethal aerosolized ricin challenge in nonhuman primates [120].
+Clinical trials are ongoing, but as of 2023, no ricin vaccine is available.

-There is no person-to-person transmission of ricin, and secondary transmission of aerosols from victims of ricin poisoning is not documented [47; 102].
+There is no person-to-person transmission of ricin, and secondary transmission of aerosols from victims of ricin poisoning is not documented [55; 121].
 If ricin is released as an aerosol, careful decontamination will be necessary to prevent re-aerosolization.
 Ricin-infected patients' clothing and personal effects should be removed and disposed of according to safety regulations.
-Whenever possible, this should take place prior to arrival at a healthcare facility [98].
-Exposed skin can be decontaminated with soap and water and a 0.1% sodium hypochlorite solution, which inactivates the ricin toxin [47].
+Whenever possible, this should take place prior to arrival at a healthcare facility [116].
+Exposed skin can be decontaminated with soap and water and a 0.1% sodium hypochlorite solution, which inactivates the ricin toxin [55].
 Eyes may be irrigated with a saline solution.